| "The

 new century dawned, such ancient racial prejudice began ever so slowly

+to fade.
 Yet it was

 not until 1943 that earlier Chinese Exclusion Acts were repealed.
 They